 Our bodies produce, send, and utilize cannabinoids in ways that have profound effects on our bodies.
 They do so to mitigate all sorts of environmental stress.

-This is how homeostatic balance is maintained in the body.
+This is how a healthy balance is maintained in the body.

 Given the critically important nature of the human endocannabinoid system, it is of no surprise that an increasing number of products are coming down the pipe so to say, that have been identified as ways to support this system.

-Along with evidence-based lifestyle decisions, targeted nutritional products like CBD and therapies including phytocannabinoid and endocannabinoid-like compounds, one can support their endocannabinoid system and promote overall health.
+Along with evidence-based lifestyle decisions, targeted nutritional products like CBD and therapies, you can support their endocannabinoid system and promote overall health.

 *FDA disclaimer: none of the statements on this webpage have been approved by the FDA.
 These statements have not been evaluated by the FDA.
 These products are not intended to diagnose, treat, cure, or prevent any disease.
 Medical advice should be sought before starting any supplement.
 If you are pregnant or nursing consult with a doctor.
 Medical advice should be sought if you have any pre-existing medical conditions.
 If you take other prescription medications, a doctor’s advice should be sought.
 Site void where prohibited.